Real Estate Glossary

-ASSUMABLE MORTGAGE – The purchaser takes ownership to real estate encumbered by an existing mortgage and assumes responsibility as the guarantor for the unpaid balance of the mortgage.
-In today’s market finding an assumable mortgage is very rare.
+ASSUMABLE MORTGAGE – The purchaser takes ownership of real estate encumbered by an existing mortgage and assumes responsibility as the guarantor for the unpaid balance of the mortgage.
+In today’s market, finding an assumable mortgage is very rare.

 BALLOON MORTGAGE – A mortgage loan that requires the remaining principal balance be paid at a specific point in time.
-For example, a loan may be amortized as if it would be paid over a thirty year period, but at the end of the tenth year a balloon payment for the entire remaining balance must be paid.
+For example, a loan may be amortized as if it would be paid over thirty years, but at the end of the tenth year, a balloon payment for the entire remaining balance must be paid.

 BILL OF SALE – Document used to transfer title (ownership) of Personal Property.
 Real Property uses other forms to transfer ownership.

 BI-WEEKLEY MORTGAGE – A mortgage in which you make payments every two weeks instead of once a month.
 The result is that instead of making twelve monthly payments during the year, you make thirteen.
-The extra payment goes directly toward the loan principle and is a great thirty year mortgage.
-This is a great way to cut years off of your 30 year mortgage!
+The extra payment goes directly toward the loan principal.
+By making that one additional payment a year, you have the potential of reducing years off of your 30-year mortgage!

-BROKER – Because this is a real estate glossary the broker is a real estate broker.
-This is a person who has taken education beyond the agent level as required by state laws and has passed a broker’s license exam.
-Brokers can work alone or they can hire agents to work for them.
+BROKER – Because this is a real estate glossary, the broker is a real estate broker.
+A real estate broker is a person who has taken education beyond the agent level as required by state laws and has passed a broker’s license exam.
+Brokers can work alone, or they can hire agents to work for them.

 CAP RATE – A Cap Rate is a term used with Adjustable Rate Mortgages (ARMs).
-These ARMs have fluctuating interest rates, but in order to limit those fluctuations most ARMs have caps on how much the interest rate can go up during a specified period.
+These ARMs have fluctuating interest rates, but to limit those fluctuations, most ARMs have caps on how much the interest rate can go up during a specified period.

-CASH OUT REFINANCE – This occurs when a borrower refinances their mortgage for more money than the current loan balance.
-They do this with the intention of getting extra cash to use for home upgrades or just for personal reasons.
+CASH-OUT REFINANCE – This occurs when a borrower refinances their mortgage for more money than the current loan balance.
+They do this intending to get extra cash to use for home upgrades or just for personal reasons.

 CERTIFICATE OF ELIGIBILITY – For VA loans, this is a document that is issued by the Veterans Administration that certifies a veteran’s eligibility for a VA loan.